garyb/node-purescript-bin/README.md

 npm install purescript
 ```

-Note that this package makes maximum use of `postinstall` [script](https://docs.npmjs.com/misc/scripts), so please make sure that [`ignore-scripts` npm-config](https://docs.npmjs.com/misc/config#ignore-scripts) is not enabled before installation.

 Once the command above is executed,

-__1.__ First, it checks if a PureScript binary has been already cached in your machine, and restores that if available.
+__1.__ First, it checks if a PureScript binary has been already cached, and restores that if available.

 __2.__ The second plan: if no cache is available, it downloads a prebuilt binary from [the PureScript release page](https://github.com/purescript/purescript/releases).